 Hopefully, the above doesn't come as a complete surprise, albeit so many salespeople and marketers fail to remember price is only one factor to consider.
 It may or may not be a significant factor with any given buyer, but it's still only one.
 Getting past the price issue, and assuming the value in your product or service is where it needs to be, the sale should be a slam dunk and all that's left is to write it up.
 Not so fast…..and sometimes it's that exact feeling, the sale is made before it walks in the door, that causes what is otherwise a sale in the jaws of victory, out and into the waste bin.
 Let's examine some of the reasons why you or your sales team may be losing sales that you would have otherwise made.

-1. Today's profit means everything - In Japan, I learned a saying "Today's profit means nothing, tomorrow's profit means everything".
+1. Today's profit means everything - In Japan during their massive 80s bull market when everyone thought they may take over the world, I learned "Today's profit means nothing, tomorrow's profit means everything".
 What that means is that if you're only focused on what you're making off a sale today, you'll lose sight of the fact that future sales are almost always much more important.
 We see it all the time with salespeople.
 They're so interested in getting the buyer to sign the bottom line, that the salesperson fails to understand the full potential, leaving it to someone else and misses out.

-2. Saying NO for your client - Many salespeople make the decisions for the client without the client having a chance to let their thoughts and objectives to be fully heard.
+2. Saying NO for your client - Many salespeople make the decisions for the client/prospect without the client/prospect having a chance to let their thoughts and objectives be fully heard.
 Just because you think you know what's best for the client doesn't mean that's what they want.
 A great example goes back to the price factor.
 If you're presenting a product or service on price, but the client/prospect is thinking they want the best, you're going to quickly turn them off and lose the sale.
 Let the client steer the discussion to articulate what their objectives and goals are.
-After you understand what they want, and what they value, then you can present your best ideas, but try to make it more than one so you can gain feedback.
+After you understand what they want, and what they value, then you can present your best ideas, albeit it's important to try and make it more than one so you can gain feedback along the way.

-3. Creating urgency when none exists - I sell insurance and one of the holy mantras of the insurance world is to create urgency in the buyer so they'll buy.
+3. Creating urgency when none exists - I sell insurance and one of the holy mantras of the insurance world is to create urgency in the buyer so they'll purchase right now.
 Hogwash, if the buyer isn't fully convinced they want the product, pressuring them to sign, and to sign quickly is one of the best ways to turn them off to you.
-No one that I know of likes walking onto a used car lot and receiving the full-court press.
+Few people enjoy the back-and-forth of walking onto a used car lot and receiving the full-court press.
 Time-share sales wouldn't have to give away so much free stuff to get people to listen to their sales pitch if people liked that experience.
 It may work sometimes, and for some salespeople, it may work well enough that they buy into it, but it's much better to have the client/prospect come to their own conclusion on the value, need, and urgency if what you're offering truly will improve their situation.
 If what you're offering won't, then maybe you're only thinking of yourself, and then I probably can't help you.

 5. Not respecting your prospect - Everyone has their skill sets with their strengths and weaknesses.
 As a salesperson, your primary objective is to enable the prospect to determine if the product or service you offer is the correct one for them.
 Notice I didn't say your main objective is to make a sale, but even if you feel making the sale is the most important objective and your reason for doing what you do (you're wrong, but let's roll with it), do you think demonstrating any type of response other than a sense of service will help you make a sale?
 If the prospect has the slightest feeling that you think they're stupid, or even unusually ignorant, they'll stop asking questions, and in fact, they'll likely want to remove themselves from the situation.
 In other words, never assume the prospect knows anything more than what you have may be something they want.
 Also, think of it as a good thing that you have knowledge they don't have.
 It means you're adding value, and it's when you add value that you have an advantage over another channel, like Amazon or some other automated process.

-6. Failing to put yourself in the prospects shoes - Failing to take the time and ask enough and/or the right questions so you can understand what problem the prospect has that they're trying to solve.
+6. Failing to put yourself in the prospects shoes - Empathy goes a long way, especially in the sale's process.
+Don't fail to take the time and ask enough of the right questions so you can understand what problem the prospect is attempting to solve.
 People don't buy flashlights and batteries, they buy the ability to light up the dark.
 Once you find the problem, then you can begin to solve it.
 You'll never find the underlying problem until you ask enough questions and place yourself in their position to fully understand their point of view.
 If you don't take the time, you'll offer products and services that may appear correct, but don't solve the underlying problem.
 You won't make as many sales, and more sales will be refunded if the solution isn't correct.
 Also, you'll miss out on larger sales than you thought possible because you offered a subordinate solution than what was desired.

 7. Common bond - Small talk and fake artificial openness won't take you very far in sales.
 When searching for a common bond, it's important to be true to who you are, because liking "everything" becomes very obvious rather quickly for most.
 Of course you want to be careful not to touch on a subject that may demonstrate a complete opposite appeal, like politics, but it's OK to not like a football team or to like another.
 Honesty and credibility goes a long way, plus it's easier to keep your story straight if you're honest from the start.